ConradECz/MinecraftForge-Custom-Mod-1.21.1/README.md

 *So far with this modpack I have:*

--Added Custom Items and Textures
+-Added Custom Items and Textures (9/9/25)

--Added Custom Blocks and Textures with Sound Effects from Minecraft
+-Added Custom Blocks and Textures with Sound Effects from Minecraft (9/9/25)

+-Added Custom Creative Mode Tabs to Organize My Items and Blocks from Minecrafts' (9/10/25)

 **Will continue to update the modpack over time including the README**